MicrosoftDocs/visualstudio-docs/docs/python/python-environments-window-tab-reference.md

 ![Python environments packages tab](media/environments-pip-tab-controls.png)

-Entering a search term filters the list of installed packages as well packages that can be installed.
+Entering a search term filters the list of installed packages as well as packages that can be installed from PyPI.

 ![Python environments packages tab with a search on "num"](media/environments-pip-tab.png)